KatKlee/contact-app/README.md

 *The app includes functions such as a search, setting favourites and adding and editing contacts.*

-*I implemented the elements and the structure according to an example, but adapted the design (colours, font and shapes) according to my ideas.
+*I implemented the elements and the structure according to an example, but adapted the design (colours, font and shapes) according to my ideas.*

-This project is still in progress.*
+*NOTICE: This project is still in progress.*

+*Try the current version: https://supercode-contact-app.onrender.com*

 *Version 2.0:
 – an alphabet index in the list view as a bar on the right side of the screen for quick navigation